-When buying a tent you should keep a couple things in mind.
-Usually tents have a number of person rating, for example “4 person tent.”
+When buying a tent, you should keep a few things in mind.
+Usually, tents have a number of person rating, for example, “4 person tent.”
 These ratings are usually not very accurate.
-If you look at the picture the people are a really small height or sleeping at weird angles (i.e. someone is sleeping by the feet of everyone else).
+If you look at the picture, the people are a really small height or sleeping at weird angles (i.e. someone is sleeping by the feet of everyone else).

-With all of that said you should ensure the tent is large enough for the amount of people sleeping in the tent and account for extra room so you are not piled on top of one another.
+With all that said, you should ensure the tent is large enough for the number of people sleeping in the tent and account for the extra room so you are not piled on top of one another.

-Tents have season ratings, for example a 3 season tent will cover spring, summer and fall.
-Where a 4 season tent will cover winter as well.
+Tents have season ratings; for example, a 3-season tent will cover spring, summer, and fall.
+Whereas a 4 season tent will cover winter as well.

-Most tents that are available from the large, sell everything stores, are not the best quality.
+Most tents available from the large, sell-everything stores are not the best quality.
 You should try and read reviews before buying and consider seam sealing the seams on the tent before using.

 Choosing the Right Campsite – Site Selection is Key

 Choosing the right campsite is important to ensure you have a good night’s sleep, but also so that you are safe.
-If you are primitive camping you should find a site that isn’t near any trails or parking areas.
+If you are primitive camping, you should find a site that isn’t near any trails or parking areas.
 This will ensure someone doesn’t stumble upon your tent in the middle of the night.
-At any campsite you should look around for any obvious or hidden dangers.
-For example, look above the campsite for any dead trees, or tree branches or any water that may come into camp in the event of a surprise rain.
+At any campsite, you should look around for any obvious or hidden dangers.
+For example, look above the campsite for any dead trees, tree branches, or water that may come into camp in the event of a surprise rain.

 You should also try to find a campsite that is as flat as possible.
-Having a campsite that is on a slight hill can make getting a comfortable sleep challenging.
+Having a campsite on a slight hill can make getting a comfortable sleep challenging.

-If you are camping in a state park or other campground that has pre-made campsites you should try to select one that is semi-private, not right next to any facilities such as shared bathrooms or other central meeting areas like parking lots or trailheads.
+If you are camping in a state park or other campground with pre-made campsites, you should try to select one semi-private, not right next to any facilities such as shared bathrooms or other central meeting areas like parking lots or trailheads.

 Setting Up Your Tent and Proper Gear

-After your basic site selection and camp safety is accounted for you need to properly pitch the tent and use the proper gear for a comfortable night’s sleep.
+After your basic site selection and camp safety are accounted for, you must properly pitch the tent and use the proper gear for a comfortable night’s sleep.
 The first step to properly pitching the tent at the campsite is to ensure you have enough space around to tent so you can apply all the different guy lines.
-This will ensure the structure is secure and if it rains or becomes windy the tent is less likely to have failures.
+This will ensure the structure is secure, and if it rains or becomes windy, the tent is less likely to fail.

-You should inspect the ground to ensure it is pretty flat with no large lumps where the tent is going to go.
+You should inspect the ground to ensure it is pretty flat with no large lumps where the tent will go.

-Now that you have the lay of the land around your tent, follow the instructions to setup you tent.
-Apply a ground cloth under your tent to help keep any moisture from coming through the bottom of the tent, but make sure it isn’t larger than your tent as this will work like a bathtub in the event that is rains, creating moisture issues within your tent.
+Now that you have the lay of the land around your tent, follow the instructions to set up your tent.
+Apply a ground cloth under your tent to help keep any moisture from coming through the bottom of the tent, but make sure it isn’t larger than your tent, as this will work like a bathtub in the event that it rains, creating moisture issues within your tent.

-You should also use enough tent pegs to properly secure your tent to the ground.
-Now your tent should should be setup correctly and in a safe location, lets move to the inside of your tent and the gear to give you a cozy nights sleep.
+You should also use enough tent pegs to secure your tent to the ground properly.
+Now your tent should be set up correctly and in a safe location, let’s move to the inside of your tent and the gear to give you a cozy night’s sleep.

-The biggest difference in how comfortable you are in your tent is having the correct sleeping gear.
-You might immediately think I am saying you need expensive gear, which is wrong, you need the right gear.
+The biggest difference is how comfortable you are in your tent has the correct sleeping gear.
+You might immediately think I am saying you need expensive gear, which is wrong; you need the right gear.

-If you are tent camping in cold weather having a sleeping pad with insulation within the pad is ideal.
-A traditional air mattress isn’t ideal because the air within the mattress does not provide any insulation value, while a sleeping cot alone will not work as it lacks insulation (unless you are in a heated canvas tent for example).
-You can slightly bump up the warmth of your cold weather sleeping gear by adding a thin liner, these sleeping bag liners keep your sleeping bag clear (which prolongs the life) and gives a slight bump to the temperature ratings of your other sleeping gear by helping retain more body heat.
+If you are tent camping in cold weather, having a sleeping pad with insulation within the pad is ideal.
+A traditional air mattress isn’t ideal because the air within the mattress does not provide any insulation value.
+At the same time, a sleeping cot alone will not work as it lacks insulation (unless you are in a heated canvas tent, for example).
+You can slightly bump up the warmth of your cold-weather sleeping gear by adding a thin liner; these sleeping bag liners keep your sleeping bag clean (which prolongs its life) and give a slight bump to the temperature ratings of your other sleeping gear by helping retain more body heat.

-For this article we are assuming you are camping in a standard tent, without a large heat source like a wood stove.
-Given this scenario I would recommend a sleeping pad with at least an r-value of 4 for cold weather camping.
+For this article, we assume you are camping in a standard tent without a large heat source like a wood stove.
+Given this scenario, I would recommend a sleeping pad with at least an r-value of 4 for cold-weather camping.

 Sleeping pads come in all different shapes and sizes.
 Find one that fits you from both a height and width standpoint.
-Make sure it is long enough, the last thing you want is your feet to be hanging off of the bottom section of the pad.
+Ensure it is long enough; the last thing you want is for your feet to hang off the bottom section of the pad.

 Don’t Forget to Dress for Sleeping Success

 Dressing to be comfortable in your tent while sleeping is important.
-Is is important to not sleep in the clothes you wore during the day.
-The can be dirty and reduce the life of your sleeping gear and more importantly they may be slightly damp from perspiration during the day.
-Even if you can’t feel any dampness it is there and will make you chilled during the night.
+It is important not to sleep in the clothes you wear during the day.
+They can be dirty and reduce the life of your sleeping gear, and more importantly, they may be slightly damp from perspiration during the day.
+Even if you can’t feel damp, it chills you during the night.

 Warmer weather can be more forgiving.
-I have used anything from a pair of shorts and t-shirt to moisture wicking base layers.
+I have used anything from shorts and a T-shirt to moisture-wicking base layers.

 Ways to Help Control Your Sleeping Environment

 Controlling your sleeping environment is important.
 You should try and have a tent that has adequate ventilation.
-Often in cold weather people will zip the tent up tight, and for tents that are designed for limited air flow you will wake up feeling damp with condensation all over everything.
+Often in cold weather, people will zip the tent up tight, and for tents designed for limited airflow, you will wake up feeling damp with condensation all over everything.

-Another common cold weather mistake people make is breathing into the sleeping bag.
-While this might make you think you are adding some warm air to the bag it is actually creating dampness in the sleeping bag that will lead to you feeling cold.
+Another common cold-weather mistake people make is breathing into a sleeping bag.
+While this might make you think you are adding some warm air to the bag, it is creating dampness in the sleeping bag that will lead to you feeling cold.

-If all of the above are account for and you are still having trouble sleeping you could try buying a few things that might make it easier to sleep.
+If all of the above are accounted for, and you are still having trouble sleeping, you could try buying a few things that might make it easier to sleep.

-- A pillow; sometimes we think camping is roughing it, but having a pillow can be helpful.
-If you don’t want to take a full size pillow, you can find inflatable pillows that are fairly cheap and work really well.
+A pillow; sometimes we think camping is roughing it, but having a pillow can be helpful.
+If you don’t want to take a full-size pillow, you can find inflatable pillows that are fairly cheap and work well.
 For a free option, you can ball up a sweatshirt or other clothing and put them in a stuff sack.

-- A sleep mask could help as well if the evening light, or early morning light bugs you.
+A sleep mask could also help if the evening or early morning light bugs you.
 Sleep masks are another inexpensive piece of gear you can use.

-- Down booties; if you are sleeping in cold weather often people complain of cold feet.
-You can buy down or synthetic insulated booties that are like mini sleeping bags for your feet.
-This combined with looser fitting wool socks should help keep your feet warm.
+Down booties; if you are sleeping in cold weather, people often complain of cold feet.
+You can buy down or synthetic insulated booties like mini sleeping bags for your feet.
+This, combined with looser-fitting wool socks, should help keep your feet warm.

-- Finally if noise is bugging you, you could get ear plugs.
-A cheap foam pair of ear plugs usually work ok and help keep all of the noises of the forest from bugging you.
+Finally, if noise is bugging you, don’t forget earplugs.
+A cheap foam pair of earplugs usually work ok and help keep all of the noises of the forest from bugging you.